stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 * Can be published and reused

 ### Versions of raw data
-Consider a data collection.
-The data is compiled in a file and given a file name.
-Some time later we want to add new data.
-We collect and add it to the original file.
-Even later we add a second layer of additional data.
+Consider a data collection compiled in a file and given a file name.
+Some time later we collect new data and add it to the original file.
+Even later a second layer of additional data is added.
 Three potential versions of our raw data now exist.
-Do we acknowledge all three as independent files/sets, or do we only recognise a single, final version?
+Do we acknowledge all three as independent files/sets, or only a single, final version?
 The answer depends on the project and what data organisation strategy we apply!

+We should also consider where we document the contents of the data versions.
+It can either be included in the data file as integrated metadata, or stored separate in an external file.
+Depending on the choice of combination of data and documentation we may end up with very different scenarios, such as:

-- **Single file + Internal documentation**
+- **Example 1 - Single file + Internal documentation**
 <br>
-All relevant information on what was added to the orignal data, and when, are stored in the data file itself and explained by labeling.
+All relevant information (what, how, when) is added to the orignal data, stored in the data file itself, and explained by labeling.
 Retrieval of the original data sets can be achieved based on the included information.<br>
 <br>
-    *Pros*: One data file.
-Information and data stored together.
+    **Pros**: One data file.
+Information and data stored in close proxomity.
     <br>
-    *Cons*: May be difficult to extract versions of data without introducing human error.
+    **Cons**: May be difficult to extract versions of data without introducing human error.
 May end up mixing data that should be stored separately (e.g. restricted vs. non-restricted data).
 Information added in file may affect data readability.

-- **Multiple files + External documentation**
+- **Example 2 - Multiple files + External documentation**
 <br>
 Each version of data is stored separately.
-All relevant information on what was added to the original data and when are stored in a separate (README-)file.
+All relevant information is stored in one or more separate (README-)files.

-    *Pros*: Easy to identify file versions for specific uses.
-Data in file not obscured by non-data information.<br> *Cons*: Increased file management.
-Long term storage and publication of data can be complicated.
+    **Pros**: Easy to identify file versions for specific uses.
+Data in file not obscured by non-data information.<br> **Cons**: Increased file management.

 ## Analyses and code
 Analyses and data modifications should be documented in such a way that your treatment and results are reproducible (think **FAIR**).
-Avoid adding to the reproducibility crisis.
+Avoid adding to the reproducibility crisis!

-For results based on a subset of data:<br>
+Consider that:<br>
-* Documentation should describe *how* (and *why*) the data subset was selected from raw data and *if* the subset was subject to *what* modifications prior to analysis<br>
+* Documentation should describe *how* (and *why*) the data used for an analysis was selected from raw data, (or if all the data was used), and *if* the data was subject to (*what*) modifications prior to analysis<br>
 * The analyses should be described in such a way that the results are reproducible by others, *using only that information*<br>
 * Any script used should be stored in proximity with the results, referencing the data it was used with<br>